pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README.md

 Note: Make sure this code is before the `return` statement

-`useEffect` takes two arguments.
-The first is a callback.
-The second is an array.
-The callback takes in the code to execute.
-The array is the dependency array: this is where you store variables that `useEffect` should watch.
-When there are changes to these variables, the component should be rerendered.

 Let's add `useEffect` to the component.
 Update the line that imports `useState`

 ```js